 One-Week Institute for Grades 3-8 Educators

-Spend a week this summer investigating the amazing living laboratory of Western Massachusetts in the Berkshire Mountains.
-These ancient formations offer a unique opportunity to explore the geological and biological interconnectedness of the region through inquiry-based, “hands-on, minds-on” science.
+Our participants spent a week this summer investigating the amazing living laboratory of Western Massachusetts in the Berkshire Mountains.
+These ancient formations offered a unique opportunity to explore the geological and biological interconnectedness of the region through inquiry-based, “hands-on, minds-on” science.
 The Berkshires are one of the oldest mountain ranges in the world; through weathering and erosion, these ancient rocks have deposited Pleistocene-era minerals into the watersheds that have created and supported life forms found in few regions of the world.

-As geologists, we’ll walk the ancient bedrock and investigate glacial striations and formations to better understand geologic time.
-As hydrologists, we’ll identify and model the paths water takes through and down the mountains.
-During our explorations we will collect samples of the minerals that have found their way into the local lakes, ponds and rivers below.
-Taking on the role of biologists, we will investigate how the local flora and fauna evolved as the region aged.
-We’ll learn to use 21st century tools like mobile devices for collection of data in the field, and return to the classroom to analyze and interpret that data.
-And finally, as artists, and for our “capstone” project, we will take our field data and create a digital art project that tells a story of how scientific processes have shaped the landscape of the Berkshires.
+As geologists, we walked the ancient bedrock and investigated glacial striations and formations to better understandgeologic time.
+As hydrologists, we identified and modeled the paths water takes through and down the mountains.
+During our explorations we collected samples of the minerals that have found their way into the local lakes, ponds and rivers below.
+Taking on the role of biologists, we investigated how the local flora and fauna evolved as the region aged.
+We learned to use 21st century tools like mobile devices for collection of data in the field, and will return to the classroom to analyze and interpret that data.
+And finally, as artists, and for our “capstone” project, we took our field data and created a digital art project that told a story of how scientific processes have shaped the landscape of the Berkshires.

-Throughout the week, we will link all of our investigations back to the Massachusetts Curriculum Frameworks, including technology and the arts, and the revised MA Science and Technology/Engineering Standards.
-Engage in science and engineering practices, and identify ways to integrate what you learn into your teaching and into your classroom.
-Standards-aligned model curriculum units will be provided as a jumping-off point for you to develop your own lessons/units.
+Throughout the week, we linked all of our investigations back to the Massachusetts Curriculum Frameworks, including technology and the arts, and the revised MA Science and Technology/Engineering Standards.
+Participants engaged in science and engineering practices, and identified ways to integrate what they learned into their teaching and into their classrooms.
+Standards-aligned model curriculum units were provided as a jumping-off point to develop your own lessons/units.